 Hi Screenline Friends,

-Our next meeting will be on Monday, June 19, 2017 at 7:00 pm at Starbucks at Lake Boone Trail.
+Our next meeting will be on Monday, April 8 at Starbucks off Lake Boone Trail.